vinothvijayan/Taskly-V2/README.md

 - **Cross-Platform:** Seamless experience across Web, iOS, and Android via Capacitor.
 - **Offline Support:** PWA capabilities for offline data queuing and synchronization.

+## 📚 Developer Guide & Architecture

+For detailed information on the project architecture, data flow, component structure, and implementation specifics, please refer to the [**DEVELOPER GUIDE**](DEVELOPER_GUIDE.md).

 ## 🛠️ Tech Stack

 This project utilizes a modern, high-performance stack: